Our Mission: Loyal to soil

 Learn more about our "Whole Earth" farming practices here: The Healing Power of "Whole Earth" Farming.

-Spoon Full Farm is a collaboration between four young humans, each of whom brings a unique skillset and personal mission.
+Spoon Full Farm is a collaboration between several young humans, each of whom brings a unique skillset and personal mission.
 We come from places as far afield as South Carolina and Hong Kong, but share a common passion for healing the land and supplying delicious food.

 Sturdy, steady, studious, studly: Michael can learn how to do anything.
 He loves good beer.
 Here are some other things that he loves: maintaining farm equipment and landscapes, working with his hands (strong hands), and mastering puzzles.
 Oh, and llamas.
 He loves llamas.